openivef/ivef-sdk/README.md

 * Step 3: Build the parser library

 Examples for how the library can be used to generate XML or read XML are available in the example directory.

+Build: Use _qmake_ and then _make_.
+Results (schema to code executable, libraries and examples) are in build directory.